Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

 [70, 100]
 ```

 That's a mess.
-Clearly, you should have inverted the list of lists, so that
+Clearly, you should have inverted the way you constructed your
-each list corresponds to a game, and each element of that list corresponds to
+list of lists, so that each inner list corresponds to a game, and each element
-the person (for now, just you and Bob):
+of that list corresponds to the person (for now, just you and Bob):

 ```py
 >>> scores = [[70, 100], [65, 93], [71, 111], [80, 104], [73, 113]]